abhay502/Newsapp/README.md

 # 📰News web-application built using REACTjs

-This project is completely built using react and bootstrap framework.
+This project is completely built using react,newsAPI and bootstrap framework with 🌞light and 🌙dark theme.
 And it is completely mobile and pc responsive.
 Responsive design make a user free to surf to this entire web application...😊😊
 ## Technologies used :

 Reactjs, Axios, Bootstrap, font-awesome icons, Newsapi.org, etc |